 You’ve done the hard work of writing a professional email, and now it’s time to figure out how to end it.
 Knowing how to end an email professionally is crucial for writing clear, actionable emails that leave your recipient with a positive impression.
-This guide will walk you through how to end an email professionally, from closing phrases to best and worst sign-offs to what your signature should include.
-We’ll cover:
+This guide will walk you through how to end an email professionally, from ways to send an email and best and worst email sign-offs to what your email signature should include.

 Professional email closing phrases are the sentences you use before officially signing off the email.
 These phrases should restate and clarify the purpose of your email and end with a call to action.